SamuelArdayaLieb/OpenEDOS/README.md

 The Open Source Event Driven Operating System (OpenEDOS) is a modular and extensible operating system designed for microcontrollers.
 It provides a framework for building event-driven applications with message-based communication between modules, allowing for scalability and extensibility.
 The provided structures and functions can be used to implement a multitasking operating system or a single-threaded embedded system with modular components.
 The library is written in C and aims to offer a flexible and efficient environment for developing embedded systems.

-## Major Update v2.0.0
+## Update v0.2.1

-Even though there was not much activity going on in this repository, OpenEDOS has been worked with and worked on for quite some time now.
+The versioning has been adjusted.
+The latest version is changed from v2.0.0 to v0.2.0.
+(With this update the version will be v0.2.1)
-The system has recently been rewritten, moving from C++ to C in order to increase performance.
-This refactoring also lead to reduced complexity, increasing the overall quality of the software.
-More stuff (examples, tests, documentation, etc.) will be added in the near future (see below).
+With v0.2.1, the OpenEDOS SystemBuilder is introduced.
+It is a command line tool that allows you to quickly set up an event-based application.

 ## Key Concepts
 - The system lets you define custom requests and register custom handlers for these requests.